 - "Why don't I print my resume on purple paper?"

 - Or, "How about I get a graphic designer to make my resume look extra special?"

 - Or, "No one uses Comic Sans for their resume, so why not me?"

-Or maybe you'll put your dog as one of your references, or write a poem instead of listing your key skills (both of these are unverified true stories I found online, and embarrassing at it is to admit, I once included a poem with an application.
+Or maybe you'll put your dog as one of your references or write a poem instead of listing your key skills (both of these are unverified true stories I found online, and embarrassing as it is to admit, I once included a poem with an application.
 I wasn't successful).

 Thinking out of the box can work, but it's a long shot.
 More often than not, your resume will go straight into the trash basket because you're trying to be too smart.

 Why is this?
 When you send in a resume, recruiters are looking for what careers coach Ramit Sethi calls competence triggers.
 They're looking for subtle signals to indicate your skills and mindset.
 For example, they want to know whether you can follow guidelines, and whether you can work well as part of a team.

 In both cases, a resume printed on purple paper would act as an incompetence trigger.
 It would show that you think you're above the rules, and that potentially you'll be hard to work with.

 When storytellers sit down to write, they start with an established structure.
 Typically, this is the standard three act structure.
 That's because writers know they should stick with what works.
 Having a structure gives them a starting point, and parameters for their creativity.

 How to Use a Resume Writing Structure That Works in 2019